chrisgrieser/pdf-annotation-extractor-alfred/README.md

 5. Set BibTeX Library Path
 	- using the `aconf` command, select `Set BibTeX Library`, and then search/select your `.bib` file

-6. Further steps only required for specific output types
+6. Optional: only required for specific output types
-	- *Obsidian as Output*: Use the `aconf` command, select `Obsidian Destination`, and then search/select the folder .
+	- *Obsidian as Output*: Use the `aconf` command, select `Obsidian Destination`, and then search/select the folder.
 	- *PDF as Output Format*: Install Pandoc and a [PDF-Engine](https://pandoc.org/MANUAL.html#option--pdf-engine) of your choice.

 	```bash